-Classes for Esthetics, begin every two weeks on Tuesday, for Cosmetology, Barbering, Manicuring Cosmetology Crossover, Instructor Training and Barbering Crossover check with the admission department for class scheduling of these courses.
-The school is open from 8:30 am to 3:00pm.
+Classes for Cosmetology, Barbering, Manicuring, Esthetician and Barbering Crossover begin every two weeks on Monday.
+Please check with the admission department for class scheduling of these courses.
+The school is open from 8:30 am to 10: pm.
+Evening classes are available for the Cosmetology, Manicuring, Barbering, and Barbering Crossover.